Rancho El Alisal: Rancho El Alisal (Bernal)

 The Soberanes portion of Rancho El Alisal was purchased by the Bernal family.
 In 1855, Bruno Bernal (1799-1863), son of Jose Joaquin Bernal, grantee of Rancho Santa Teresa, moved to his Rancho El Alisal.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for one square league was filed with the Public Land Commission in 1853, and the grant was patented at 5941 acre to Bruno Bernal in 1866.

+Parts of the ranch were later purchased by James A. Bardin, a local lawyer and judge.
+Some of the land has remained in the Bardin family.
+The homestead of the Soberanes was acquired by the Silacci family.

 Rancho El Alisal (Hartnell)

 Hartnell (1798–1854) named his new property El Patrocinio de San Jose (the patronage of Saint Joseph).
 Hartnell sold Rancho El Alisal to his former pupil Juan Alvarado in 1841.

 A claim was filed for two-thirds of a square league with the Public Land Commission in 1852, and the grant was patented at 2971 acre to Hartnell's wife, Maria Teresa de la Guerra, in 1882.
+The property was later owned by Hartnell's daughter Ana and her husband Pedro Zabala.
+It was split among their children.
+Their granddaughter Anita Zabala married first Lindsay C. Howard, then George Washington Vanderbilt III.

+The homestead of the Hartnells was later owned by the Bardin family.